The ‘app store’ before there was an App Store wants to liberate your iPhone … again

 It wasn’t always that way.
 Jay Freeman was consulting as a software developer in Santa Barbara, Calif., when the iPhone launched in 2007.

 When a colleague bought Freeman an iPhone, he tested it out and was at first disappointed, he said in an interview.
-The phone lacked features like cutting and pasting text, and he thought the Web browser on his Nokia phone was better than the iPhone’s.
-The iPhone offered no way for its owners to install new software, such as alternative Web browsers.
+The phone lacked features like cutting and pasting text, and the ability to send text messages to more than one person at a time.
+The iPhone offered no way for its owners to install new software, such as games or alternative Web browsers.

 Still, the iPhone’s potential as a truly mobile, Internet-connected computer had quickly captured the attention of software developers who began tinkering with it.
 One of Freeman’s friends convinced him that, instead of complaining about the iPhone’s lack of software, he should get to work and create software of his own.